 Skilled clinicians work to set measurable goals and align therapeutic activities with those goals in order to help your child make progress.
 Examples of therapies that benefit children with autism are:

-In addition to these therapeutic interventions, alternative therapy approaches have gained popularity for treating symptoms associated with autism.
+In addition to these therapeutic interventions, alternative autistic spectrum disorder therapy approaches have gained popularity for treating symptoms associated with autism.
 While many of the above-mentioned therapies for autism are deeply rooted in evidence-based outcomes and research, these alternative therapies may not be.
 As with any intervention, parents should consult their medical providers and weigh the potential risks of all proposed therapies.

 At Harkla, we work to provide parents with resources and products to support their child’s developmental and sensory needs.